Huzaifa-ul-haq/calculator-assingment/README.md

 # calculator-assingment
-this is my first assingment
+this is my first Assingment